 The whole island is teeming with pretty tamed rabbits and peacocks that roam freely without a care in the world and you can feed or pet them – this is quite unique and special.
 The whole island feels truly unspoiled and natural.

 The whole coast of Lokrum Island can be considered a beach, it just matters where you can approach the sea, because of the rock formation.
 The whole island is great for swimming, hopping in just off the rocks into the crystal clear blue sea, or just relaxing under the shade from the trees.

-The island of Lokrum is one of the locals favorite place to escape the crowds from the Old Town.
+The island of Lokrum is one of the local’s favorite places to escape the crowds from the Old Town.

 My only advice is to take an early ferry ride over to make sure you have enough time to fully explore the island before the last ship.

 From the harbor, at Lokrum it is 5-10 minutes walk to the nudist beach.
 Just follow the road to the left after arriving, there are clear signs showing you the way.
 Beach is quite popular amongst the male population, earning its nickname “Sausage Beach”.